Types of Brain Tumors – Very Different Outcomes

-There are many different types of brain tumors and each of them has their own awkward name.
-The unfortunate truth is that the type of brain tumor that one has predicts to a large extent the outcome for that person.
-Some types of brain tumors have excellent treatment outcomes while others, the outcome remains very poor despite recent advances in treatment.
+There are many different types of brain tumors and each of them has its own awkward name.
+The unfortunate truth is that the type of brain tumor that one has predicted to a large extent the outcome for that person.
+Some types of brain tumors have excellent treatment outcomes while in others, the outcome remains very poor despite recent advances in treatment.
 This article discusses the various ways of classifying brain tumors and why knowing can make all of the difference.

 Primary versus Secondary Brain Tumors

 The first and one of the most important things to learn about a brain tumor is whether it is primary or secondary.
 A primary tumor means that the tumor is made up of cells that are found in the brain.
 This can be one of many types that we will discuss.

 If the tumor is secondary, that means that it has metastasized or spread from some other organ of the body.
 In general, it is better to have primary brain cancer than secondary cancer because metastasized cancer is difficult to treat.
 Lung, colon, and renal cancers account for eighty percent of metastatic brain tumors in men.

 Breast, lung, colon, and melanoma cancers account for eighty percent of metastatic brain tumors in women.
 Treatment for secondary cancers is determined by the primary type of cancer, e.g. lung cancer that has spread to the brain.
 In most cases, the prognosis for cancers that have metastasized to the brain is quite poor.